 How can I access library resources?

-The University Library is now open to all Cal State LA students, faculty, and staff, with all floors, collections, public computers and printers, and one-person study rooms available.
-Library research and instructional services will be provided via Zoom, chat, and email.
-The Special Collections and Archives is available by appointment.
-Additional information about the University Library and online library services is available at the University Library website.
+The University Library is open to all Cal State LA students, faculty, and staff, with all floors, collections, public computers and printers, and one-person study rooms available.
+Find more information on the University Library website.

 How can I receive care from the Student Health Center?